-If you live in Texas, or even if you’re just visiting, you know how temperamental the weather can be.
+If you live in Lewisville, Flower Mound, or Highland Village, Texas, or even if you’re just visiting, you know how temperamental the weather can be.
 While today may have sunny, blue skies, cool temps and rain can easily follow tomorrow.
 That being said, you never know what to expect on any given day in the Lone Star State.
-While that Texas weather impacts your clothing decisions, it also affects what grass you should choose for your lawn.
+While Texas weather impacts your clothing decisions, it also affects what grass you should choose for your lawn.
 With so many grass types to choose from — including grasses for warm weather and grasses for cool temperatures — ensuring you choose the right option for your lawn is no easy task.

 In this post, we’ll dive into the 7 grass types that are best suited for your Texas lawn.
 Check out these options below:

 Zoysia is a grass option that many Texas homeowners are very happy with and is growing quickly in popularity.
 This species performs at a very high level, and the look and feel of this grass can’t be beaten.
 Although it’s a bit more costly compared to Bermuda and St. Augustine, it grows well in a diverse range of soil types and various sunlight conditions.